 12. Heart of the Country (2013)

-Faith is an independent married woman who’s working day-night to make for a living.
-Her world comes crashing when she realizes that her husband has been arrested in a fraud case and she heads back to her parents’ to figure the rest.
+Faith is an independent married woman who’s working day-night to make a living.
+Her world comes crashing when she realizes that her husband has been arrested in a fraud case and she heads back to her parents’ house to figure the rest.
 Her next challenge is to make amends with her estranged family while accepting the fact that even though her husband might have done the wrong thing, faith teaches her to forgive her husband and move on with life.
-Given her human nature and the complications associated with it, Faith’s dilemma stays on until the end of the movie.
-With decent performances and strong Christian messages around faith and life choices, ‘Heart of the Country’ is worthwhile.
+Given her nature and the complications associated with it, Faith’s dilemma stays on until the end of the movie.
+With decent performances and strong Christian messages around faith and life choices, ‘Heart of the Country’ is definitely a must-watch.

 11. The Case for Christ (2017)

 Based on the life and times of American Christian author Lee Strobel, ‘The Case for Christ’ begins in 1980 when Strobel was an atheist and sets himself on a quest to nullify his wife’s Christian beliefs, which apparently creates a divide in his married life.
 Having won multiple awards for his work in investigative journalism and after becoming a legal editor at the Chicago Tribune, he begins to chase the ideals of Christ and Christianity in an attempt to save his marriage, while the exact opposite happens.
-Mike Vogel in the leading role is as convincing as he could get and the film was praised for its practical and relatable storyline.
+Mike Vogel in the leading role is as convincing as he could get.
+The film was praised for its practical and relatable storyline.

 Read More: Best Serial Killer Movies on Netflix